awinlei/gophp7-ext/testing-extensions.md

  * foo.out - The actual output of your .phpt test part.
  * foo.php - The php code that was executed for this test.
  * foo.sh - An executable file that executes the test for you as it was executed during failure.

+## Generating code coverage

+A helpful tool might be the code coverage report you can generate.
+You will need the lcov and ggcov packages (on linux) installed, they are named exactly like mentioned.
+If you have those packages installed the simple "make lcov" command will generate a code coverage report that is also viewable as HTML.
+This report is built in the main directory and can be found in the lcov_html folder.
+A prerequisite for making lcov is that your configuration has "--enable-gcov"

+If you had not configured like this previously "./config.nice --enable-gcov" will add to your existing configuration (making sure you do not have to remember the different flags you added to configure earlier.
+After that "make lcov" should work as expected.
+You can now see which parts are not covered at all and are in need of tests.
+Good luck!